Japanese prime minister arrives in Hawaii for memorial visit

-PEARL HARBOR, Hawaii (AP) — Japanese Prime Minister Shinzo Abe arrived in Hawaii on Monday to recognize the Japanese attacks on Pearl Harbor.
+PEARL HARBOR, Hawaii (AP) — Japanese Prime Minister Shinzo Abe arrived in Hawaii on Monday to recognize the Japanese attacks on Pearl Harbor in 1941.

 Abe landed at Joint Base Pearl Harbor-Hickam for the historic visit.
-He will be the first Japanese prime minister to visit the memorial that honors sailors and Marines killed in the 1941 attack.
+He will be the first Japanese prime minister to visit the memorial that honors sailors and Marines killed in the attack that spurred America to enter World War II.

 Japan’s former leader Shigeru Yoshida went to Pearl Harbor six years after the country’s World War II surrender, but that was before the USS Arizona Memorial was built.
 Yoshida arrived at Pearl Harbor in 1951, shortly after requesting a courtesy visit to the office of Adm.
 Arthur W.R.
 Radford, commander of the U.S. Pacific fleet.
 The office overlooked Pearl Harbor, offering a direct view of the attack site.